Yogesh-K-Matkar/react_concept_react_app/README.md

         Note:- -1 mean previous page
         / mean home page

+    3.  useNavigation :- This hook is use to get information about current navigation state such as location, action, etc.

+        Syntax:-

+               import { useNavigation } from "react-router-dom";

+               const navigation = useNavigation();

+        Note:- navigation.state can be used to check current state of navigation such as loading, idle, etc.

-    3.  useLoaderData :- This hook is use to get data from loader function which is defined in routes children array object.
+    4.  useLoaderData :- This hook is use to get data from loader function which is defined in routes children array object.

         Syntax:-